 Approaches to Improvement

-Talking about the approach of TOC-Health, their Director explained: “the whole point about our approach is fast, focused breakthroughs in performance.
+The Director of TOC-Health explained: ‘the whole point about our approach is fast, focused breakthroughs in performance.
 You must identify the one true bottleneck and focus on fixing that.
-In our opinion, if you improve process by process you are chasing your tail, you’re just never going to get there; it will take you so long that by the time you’ve improved, it will have changed anyway.”
-It soon became clear however that the two consultancy firms (TOC-Health and Change M) had very different approaches to the improvement projects that they were running concurrently.
-TOC health was driven by the idea that an organisation should target a small number of projects (to address bottlenecks) rather than have multiple projects running at the same time.
-Change M, on the other hand were happy to let many projects take place in various parts of the organisation using the Rapid Improvement Event (RIE) approach.
+In our opinion, if you improve process by process you are chasing your tail, you’re just never going to get there; it will take you so long that by the time you’ve improved, it will have changed anyway.’
+It soon became clear, however, that the two consultancy firms (TOC-Health and Change M) had very different approaches to the improvement projects that they were running concurrently.
+TOC-Health was driven by the idea that an organisation should target a small number of projects (to address bottlenecks) rather than have multiple projects running at the same time.
+Change M, on the other hand, was happy to let many projects take place in various parts of the organisation using the rapid improvement event (RIE) approach.

-- Pursue principles 1, 2, and 3 endlessly through continuous improvement that engages everyone (doctors, nurses, technicians, managers, suppliers, and patients and their families) -who ‘touch’ the patient pathways.
+- Pursue principles 1, 2, and 3 endlessly through continuous improvement that engages everyone (doctors, nurses, technicians, managers, suppliers and patients and their families) who ‘touches’ the patient pathways.

 The Impact of Lean

-Consultants and nurses in the Trust were divided on the impact of lean.
-Those who had experienced Change M’s Rapid Improvement Events (RIEs) in their area tended to be enthusiastic about the benefits and the changes they have made.
+Consultants and nurses in the trust were divided on the impact of lean.
+Those who had experienced Change M’s rapid improvement events (RIEs) in their area tended to be enthusiastic about the benefits and the changes they had made.
 Small, but significant, changes could produce benefits including reduced confusion, increased staff morale and better patient flow.
-For example, improved prominence and clarity of signage stopped patients getting lost, and leaving clinicians to wait for them.
+For example, improved prominence and clarity of signage stopped patients getting lost and leaving clinicians to wait for them.
 A reduction in stock levels produced cost and space savings as well as reducing the amount of time spent looking for the correct items.
-In one store cupboard 25,000 pairs of surgical gloves were identified from 500 different suppliers.
-Another RIE blew the myth on the effectiveness of the Medical records department: “It was amazing.
+In one store cupboard, 25,000 pairs of surgical gloves were identified from 500 different suppliers.
+Another RIE blew the myth on the effectiveness of the medical records department: ‘It was amazing.
 We just exploded the myth that when you didn’t get case notes in a clinical area it was medical records fault, but it hardly ever was.
 Consultants had notes in their cars, they had them at home, we had a thousand notes in the secretary’s offices, and we wondered why we couldn’t get case notes!
 Two people walked 7 miles a day looking for them - they were all over the place.
-Now that was a good RIE because we did manage to sort out medical records and create some semblance of order in their lives.”
+Now that was a good RIE because we did manage to sort out medical records and create some semblance of order in their lives.’

 However, those who had no direct involvement in the lean activity remained sceptical.
-According to one Consultant Surgeon: “we’re not making cars, people are different and the processes that we put people through repeatedly are more complicated than the processes that you go through to make a car.
-These ideas may be OK in manufacturing, but all it has resulted in here are teams of expensive [Management] consultants crawling all over the Hospital” (Consultant Surgeon).
+According to one Consultant Surgeon: ‘we’re not making cars, people are different and the processes that we put people through repeatedly are more complicated than the processes that you go through to make a car.
+These ideas may be OK in manufacturing, but all it has resulted in here is teams of expensive [Management] consultants crawling all over the Hospital’.
 Nevertheless, although frustrated by the confusion caused by using multiple consultants, the Head of Lean was optimistic.
-“We are starting to see some quite significant, if limited, results.
+‘We are starting to see some quite significant, if limited, results.
 The real issue is getting everyone to change the way they behave.
 It is tackling doctors who are used to doing their own thing and having no performance measures.
 It is negotiating with suppliers familiar with a culture that allows them to offer new apparatus with little attention to cost or clinical benefits.
 It is gradually persuading nurses that constantly working around problems in the care delivery process will not make deep-seated problems go away.
-It is slowly educating administrators to accept that that you cannot simply run broken processes harder.
-Ultimately we have seen that Lean can potentially work in healthcare, what we have yet to discover is a method for communicating the benefits and value of Lean to others, and quantifying this value in a manner that is significant at an Executive level of the organisation.”
+It is slowly educating administrators to accept that you cannot simply run broken processes harder.
+Ultimately we have seen that lean can potentially work in healthcare, what we have yet to discover is a method for communicating the benefits and value of Llan to others, and quantifying this value in a manner that is significant at an executive level of the organisation.’